-Analysis | Trump’s Twitter rant suggests his coronavirus falsehoods will only get worse
+Analysis | Trump’s Twitter rant suggests that his coronavirus falsehoods will only get worse

 “We have now Tested more than 5 Million People,” he added Sunday morning.
 “That is more than any other country in the World, and even more than all major countries combined!”

-We have now Tested more than 5 Million People.
-That is more than any other country in the World, and even more than all major countries combined!— Donald J. Trump (@realDonaldTrump) April 25, 2020

-Trump was echoing what he said at Friday’s briefing, when he made the claim not just to more testing than all “major” countries, but than “all countries combined.”
+Trump was echoing what he said at Friday’s briefing, when he made the claim not only that the United States is testing more than all “major” countries, but more than “all countries combined.”

-Trump can say this as many times as he wants, but that won’t make it true.
+Trump can say this as many times as he wants, but it won’t make it true.

 As an Associated Press fact check showed, “Together, just three ‘major countries’ alone — Russia, Germany and Italy — have tested more people than the U.S.” Those three countries account for about 6.5 million tests.